 For more information on the artists click HERE.

-For a slideshow of the production click HERE.
+For a photo album of the show click HERE.

 Read an article featuring FUJIMA Sayû The North Shore News.

 Read a review in the Vancouver Shinpo (in Japanese).

 A feature article in the Japanese magazine "Nihon Buyoh" (in Japanese).

 Consul General of Japan (Vancouver), East Van Graphics, Trevan Wong Photography, Fujihisa-kai